 Both Alfred Russel Wallace and Charles Darwin used the same words for the remarkable avian family the Birds-of-Paradise (Paradisaeidae), “most beautiful and most wonderful”.
 Darwin reminds us that the birds-of-paradise story is fundamentally one about the evolution of biological diversity.
 It’s a story about the “endless forms” of size, shape, colour, plumage, and behaviour that have arisen among 39 closely related species.

-The project Birds-of-Paradise is set up in ’97 by P.T.
-Papua Diving to provide an alternative to hunting.
-The project gives the guests of P.T.
-Papua Diving and kayakers of Kayak4Conservation the opportunity to do a sightseeing trip on Waigeo for the Red Bird-of-Paradise and the Wilson’s Bird-of-Paradise.
+The project Birds-of-Paradise was set up in 1997 by Papua Diving to provide an alternative to hunting.
+The project gives the guests of Papua Diving and kayakers of Kayak4Conservation the opportunity to do a sightseeing trip on Waigeo for the Red Bird-of-Paradise and the Wilson’s Bird-of-Paradise.
 These two species are found nowhere else except on the islands Waigeo and Gam.

 Papuans became conservation warriors to protect the Birds-of-Paradise since nowadays they get an income every time they welcome guests and show them the birds.